 - Fusion Paint – This is a furniture paint.
 It is an acrylic mineral paint.
 I don’t know what percent is acylic, but I’m not sure what classifies it as a “mineral paint”.
 They do claim 0 VOC.
 The percent of acrylic would change whether I classify this as a mineral-based paint or an acrylic paint.

 - Milk Paint – doesn’t really go on the new drywall so easily, so it was not included here.
-On new drywall, it requires a bond coat, then at least two coats of milk paint.
+Over latex paint it requires a bond coat, then at least two coats of milk paint.
 The finish can crack on the wall and it also requires a sealer like hemp oil or finishing cream on top.
-Milk Paint could have been included here but one of the distributors convinced me not to.
+Milk Paint should have been included here but one of the distributors convinced me not to.

 - Farrow and Ball – Farrow and Ball is a latex/acrylic paint but they describe it as a mineral paint: “We start by mixing chalk, china clay and titanium dioxide with water to create our base paint.”
 Many synthetic paints have these minerals as their base.